wushoule/ItoAudio/index.md

 ### Audio samples

+You can listen to some sound samples synthesized by ItoTTS and ItoWave.

 #### Short samples

-You can listen to some sound samples synthesized by ItoTTS and ItoWave.
-The corresponding text is as follows:
+The corresponding texts are as follows:

 1. but they proceeded in all seriousness, and would have shrunk from no outrage or atrocity in furtherance of their foolhardy enterprise.